 These are some of the factors you need to consider when shopping for hiking clothes:

-Quality hiking gear is essential, but that also means you need to be willing to spend a bit more.
-With that, choose clothing pieces that are versatile, which means clothes that you can use for multiple purposes.
-Some of the best examples are lightweight hiking shirts with long sleeves that you can roll up and convertible pant legs that zip off into shorts
+Choose clothing pieces that are versatile.
+Some of the best examples are lightweight hiking shirts with long sleeves that you can roll up and convertible pant legs that zip off into shorts.

 Now, let’s go down to the basics!
 Here are some of the basic clothing essentials you should get for your hiking expedition:

-When it comes to choosing shirts, look for wicking materials, whether it’s a base layer or a short-sleeved shirt, the shirt needs to wick away sweat to keep you comfortable and dry.
+When it comes to choosing shirts, look for wicking materials to keep you comfortable and dry.
 If you plan on being under the sun for the most part of the hike, the best shirt to wear is a long-sleeved one that is UPF-rated.

 Cargo pants and shorts are popular types of bottoms because they provide additional storage to stash your things.
-Yoga pants and tights are also perfect for flexibility, but they are not the best to wear when you have to go through bushes and sandstones.
 When it is extremely cold, fleece pants are a nice mid-layer addition.

-When choosing a jacket for your hike, consider the season and the weather.
-Make sure that it is packable, waterproof, and windproof.
+Make sure that your jacket is packable, waterproof, and windproof.
 Polyester fleece jackets are best for colder conditions, while a rain jacket is, of course, best for soggy weather.

 Consider the height, cushioning, fabric, and fit when shopping for socks.
-Choose the right height by inspecting your footwear—the higher the cuffs are on your shoes, the taller you want the socks to be to protect your skin from rubbing directly against your footwear.
+Choose the right height by inspecting your footwear.

-When it comes to the cushioning, this will depend on the type of hike and the weather you expect.
-Thicker socks may offer the best protection against debris and other elements on the trail, but they can cause your feet to sweat.
+When it comes to cushioning, thicker socks may offer the best protection against debris and other elements on the trail, but they can cause your feet to sweat.

-When choosing a pair of hiking shoes, the most important factor is the fit.
 No matter how well a shoe is constructed, it will not function properly if it does not fit you well.
-To find the right fit, you need to understand feet, shoes, and the choices of shoes.
-Here are some of the factors you need to consider when choosing a pair of hiking shoes:
+To find the right fit, here are some of the factors you need to consider when choosing a pair of hiking shoes:

 - Length from heel to toe